Do any of these thoughts sound familiar?

 In follow-up sessions, you are free to discuss any successes or challenges since the previous meeting or any topic that feels pressing to you that day.

-For out-of-pocket sessions, I offer various package and payment options that we can discuss.
+I offer various package and payment options that we can discuss.

 Please contact your insurer to inquire about out-of-network coverage using the questions in this out-of-network form.
 I will provide you with a superbill after each session to submit to your insurer for possible reimbursement.